swalker326/ts-redux-todo/README.md

 # What is this?

-This is a project I've created to demonstrate my skills with the following stacks:
+This is a sample todo list project I've created to demonstrate my skills with the following stacks:

 - React
 - TypeScript